|Fakulta:||Fakulta sociálních věd|

 2. The dissertation proposal should be submitted by the applicant electronically to firstname.lastname@example.org and in printed form to the Centre for Doctoral Studies (U Kříže 8, 158 00 Praha 5 - Jinonice) no later than 30th April 2018.
-The dissertation proposal in the range of 6-7 pages (1800 characters per page, including spaces) must contain the following parts: brief introduction of the topic, the definition of the topic, goals and working hypothesis, methodological basis, intended structure, state of the art and literature review.
+The dissertation proposal in the range of 6-7 pages (1800 characters per page, including spaces) must contain the following parts: a brief introduction of the topic, the definition of the topic, goals and work hypothesis, methodological basis, intended structure, state of the art and literature review.
 Applicants may consult their proposal with any member of the IPS.
-Applicants for the doctoral programme in the field of Political Science may choose a dissertation topic from a list of priority topics published by department for given academic year (topics are published on the website for applicants no later than February 28, 2018).
+Applicants for the doctoral programme in the field of Political Science may choose a dissertation topic from a list of priority topics published by the department for given academic year (topics are published on the website for applicants no later than February 28, 2018).

 The entrance committee evaluates:

 a) the dissertation proposal quality and the ability of the applicant to defend the chosen topic and to put it into a broader research context (relevance of the proposed dissertation topic in the context of contemporary Czech, respectively international research, proposal should demonstrate applicant´s own contribution to the proposed theme).